3mdeb/openqa-tests-qubesos/generalhw/vp4670/README.md

 For details about how this setup works, see [../adding-vnc-setup.md](../adding-vnc-setup.md).

+### Prepare installation media

+Make sure that an OTG drive containing the installation iso is connected to the platform using the PiKVM.
+It can be done using the PiKVM web interface or the console according to the instructions [PiKVM docs](https://docs.pikvm.org/msd/).

 ### Start the job

 While logged into openQA server (unless you've installed and configured